jaw3l/Substrate-Hands-on-Projects/project_01/README.md

 # Hands On Project - 01

+## Introduction

-Building our own blockchain using Substrate and Rust.
+In this project, we will be building our own blockchain node using Substrate and Rust.
+We will also be building a frontend to interact with our blockchain.

 ## Prerequisites